Ukraine mounts soccer show of unity, but east "blind" to success

 All these raw sensitivities can find their mark in the ritual and tribalism of Ukrainian soccer.

-Shakhtar center-back Yaroslav Rakytskiy is hoping to return home one day.
+Shakhtar centre-back Yaroslav Rakytskiy is hoping to return home one day.
 His arm bears a tattoo with roses.

 "This is the symbol of the Donetsk and Donbass region.
 I also got a compass tattoo.
 It would guide me home one day", Rakitskiy posted a photo with the comment on Instagram.